jskress/builder-tool/docs/guides/java.rst

 The appropriate contents of each directory should be pretty self-explanatory.
-The ``build`` and ``dist`` directories (with appropriate sub-directories) will also be created during compiles and packaging operations and may be cleaned up with the ``clean`` task.
+The ``build`` and ``dist`` directories (with appropriate sub-directories) will also be created during compile and packaging operations and may be cleaned up with the ``clean`` task.

 All these directory names are configurable by adding a ``java`` top-level